lianna-blanca/conspiro-remade/README.md

 # conspiro-remade

-Exercise to practice new languages by remaking the Conspiro project originally coded in JavaScript.
+Exercise to practice coding in various languages by remaking a group project, Conspiro (https://conspiro.herokuapp.com).

-Original project written in JavaScript and Handlebars; this version JavaScript and React.
+Original project written in JavaScript and Handlebars; this version in JavaScript and React.